 Loma Linda is a medium-sized city located in the state of California.
 With a population of 24,045 people and four constituent neighborhoods, Loma Linda is the 289th largest community in California.

 Housing costs in Loma Linda are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Loma Linda is a decidedly white-collar city, with fully 90.54% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Loma Linda is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Loma Linda who work in healthcare (27.79%), office and administrative support (10.92%), and sales jobs (9.26%).

 Also of interest is that Loma Linda has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Loma Linda in 2010 was $31,239, which is upper middle income relative to California and the nation.
-This equates to an annual income of $124,956 for a family of four.
+The per capita income in Loma Linda in 2010 was $30,370, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $121,480 for a family of four.
 However, Loma Linda contains both very wealthy and poor people as well.